 -SNAPSHOT, the artifacts go elsewhere.
 They are put into the apache snapshots repository

 directly and are immediately available.
 Making a SNAPSHOT release, this is what you want to happen.

-At this stage we have three tarballs in our 'version directory' and two sets of artifacts up in maven in staging area in the
+At this stage we have two tarballs in our 'version directory' and a set of artifacts up in maven in staging area in the

 'closed' state publically available in a temporary staging repository whose URL you should have gotten in an email.

 The above mentioned script,